goofyseeker311/cscriptlang/README.md

 Javascript style version of C-language.

 * All code is in nested scopes
-* Variables, dynamic arrays, structs and functions are defined inside scopes
+* Variables, arrays, structs and functions are defined inside scopes
 * Functions behave like nested scopes for variable visibility
 * No global variables, top scope stack variables visible to all levels directly